Authing/authing-flutter-sdk/authing/README.md

 ## List applications

-Get all the applications that the current user has access.
+Get all applications that the current user has access.
 Note that the result is not AuthResult, it is a general Result oject.

 Must log in first